 - Food/dough management: Do I know what days food will be delivered to give myself plenty of time to make the dough and let it proof before the event?
-Do I have a go-to supplier in the area that can provide dough, food and dry goods if I run out of supplies when participating in a large event?
+Do I have a go-to supplier in the area that can provide extra dough, food, and dry goods if I run out of supplies when participating in a large event?

 - Understand pricing and menu design so you can consistently create products that appeal to your customers.
 For example, providing bottled beverages, desserts, fruits, and salads can complement the pizza and create a complete meal with a higher profit margin.

-- Create contingency plans for any changes in circumstances such as bad weather, unexpectedly large numbers of customers, change in venue set up, etc.
+- Create contingency plans for any changes in circumstances such as bad weather, unexpectedly large numbers of customers, change in venue, and set up problems.

 - Connect with non-competing vendors in other markets to ask questions and share your advice and success tips.